 Words: 223 / 300

 For objective 1, we will analyse the data in two stages.
-First, we will run individual regression models for each of the variables, adjusted for potential confounders, with each metabolic variable as the outcome and early life conditions as the predicters.
+First, we will run individual regression models for each of the variables, adjusted for potential confounders, with each metabolic variable as the outcome and early life conditions as the determinant.
 The next step will be to run supervised dimensionality reduction and clustering techniques, with early life conditions as the supervising set.
 These techniques will, together, provide a broad view of how early life conditions associate with adult metabolic function.

-For objective 2, we will use a causal structure learning algorithm to identify the contributions of individual metabolic variables (using multiple aspects of metabolic function from the various metabolic measurements) that may mediate the association between early life adversity and the development of cardiometabolic disease.
+For objective 2, we will use a causal structure learning algorithm to identify the contributions of individual metabolic variables (using multiple aspects of metabolic function from the various metabolic measurements) that may mediate the association between early life adversity and the presence of cardiometabolic disease in adulthood.
 The algorithm constructs causal pathways in an iterative approach, while also taking into account the inherent interdependence of the metabolic variables.
-The strengths of this causal structure learning method over others are a) the ability to make use of high dimensional metabolic data, b) to estimate the most probable directions of the pathways, and c) to identify the most likely causal structure between exposure (early life adversity), metabolic variables, and outcome (CVD or T2D).
-This approach is necessary as the method must consider interdependence between variables, to quantify the magnitude of association, and to determine the direction of the pathway.
+The strengths of this causal structure learning method over others are a) the ability to make use of high dimensional metabolic data, b) to estimate the most probable directions and relative strength of the pathways, and c) to identify the most likely causal structure linking exposure (early life adversity), metabolic variables, and outcome (CVD or T2D).
+This approach is necessary as any analytical approach to the question of mediation must consider interdependence between potential mediating pathways, in order to quantify the magnitude of association, and to determine the direction of the pathway.

 A5.
 The type and size of dataset required (e.g., case-control subset, men only, imaging data only, whole cohort, etc.) (up to 5000 characters or 100 words):